seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 I grant I am a woman; but withal
 A woman that Lord Brutus took to wife:
 I grant I am a woman; but withal
-A woman well-reputed, Cato’s daughter.
+A woman well-reputed, Cato's daughter.
 Think you I am no stronger than my sex,
-Being so father’d and so husbanded?
+Being so father'd and so husbanded?
-Tell me your counsels, I will not disclose ’em:
+Tell me your counsels, I will not disclose 'em:
 I have made strong proof of my constancy,
 Giving myself a voluntary wound
 Here, in the thigh: can I bear that with patience.
-And not my husband’s secrets?
+And not my husband's secrets?

 **BRUTUS**
 O ye gods,